deniskyashif/blog/content/posts/2025-12-18-closure-of-operations.md

 **Immutability**

-The `Amount` and `Currency` can't change after creation so we have thread safety bu default.
+The `Amount` and `Currency` can't change after creation so we have thread safety by default.
 Multiple parts of code can safely hold references to the same value object without risk of one part changing it for another.

 **Encapsulation of Invariants**

 The rules we enforce during object creation remain valid throughout the lifetime of the object.
 Our design does not allow for a Currency mismatch.
 We catch this in runtime.
-The Amount is always a decimal (no invalid state).
+The Amount is always a decimal.

 **Closure of Operations**